Skip to content

 })

-The profile and goal are the foundation of every scenario.
+The profile and goal are the foundation of simulated scenarios.
 They define who the simulated user is and what they're trying to accomplish.
+These fields are required for simulated scenarios and optional for scripted scenarios.

 Profile